ChristianSi/lytspel/README.md

   * Multigraphs ending in «r» may be interrupted by a stress marker before the final «r» and are still read as multigraphs, e.g. «co-ope'raition, hor'rific» ‹cooperation, horrific›.
 The multigraph «ss» is broken in the middle, e.g. «as'sumption» ‹assumption›.
-Other multigraphs are never interrupted by a stress marker, hence in such cases a marker has the same effect as a hyphen: it indicates that the letters to the left and to the right of it should be read in isolation, e.g. «co'operait» ‹cooperate›.
+  * Other multigraphs are never interrupted by a stress marker, hence in such cases a marker has the same effect as a hyphen: it indicates that the letters to the left and to the right of it should be read in isolation, e.g. «co'operait» ‹cooperate›.
+  * In particular, the vowel multigraphs «aw, ay, ow, oy» /O:, eI, aU, OI/ are *not* broken in the rare cases where a stressed vowel follows, to prevent misreadings.
+Contrast «draw'ee» ‹drawee› with «a'waik» ‹awake›, «cay'otic» ‹chaotic› with  «ga'yaal» ‹gayal›.
   * Hyphens are generally not inserted between a base word and a suffix, e.g. «truer» from «tru» ‹true›.
   * After a prefix or the first part of a compound, a hyphen is only